Skip to content

 Birkin Sellier

-The Difference External stitching.
-Rigid structure—never slouches.
+The distinction External stitching.
+Rigid, structured — never slouches.
 Premium

 Shop Sellier